-- Mounting and operating instructions for mounted valve accessories (positioner, solenoid valve etc.) - AB 0100 for tools, tightening torques and lubricant - Manual ► H 02: Appropriate Machinery Components for SAMSON Pneumatic Control Valves with a Declaration of Conformity of Final Machinery - When a substance is used in the device, which is listed as being a substance of very high concern on the candidate list of the REACH regulation: Information on safe use of the part affected www.samsongroup.com > About SAMSON > Environment, Social & Governance > Material Compliance If a device contains a substance listed as a substance of very high concern on the candidate list of the REACH regulation, this is indicated on the SAMSON delivery note. - Order-specific declaration of conformity in compliance with Pressure Equipment Directive 2014/68/EU
+- Mounting and operating instructions for the mounted actuator, e.g. ► EB 8310-X for the SAMSON Type 3271 or Type 3277 Pneumatic Actuator - Mounting and operating instructions for mounted valve accessories (positioner, solenoid valve etc.) - AB 0100 for tools, tightening torques and lubricant - Manual ► H 02: Appropriate Machinery Components for SAMSON Pneumatic Control Valves with a Declaration of Conformity of Final Machinery - When a substance is used in the device, which is listed as being a substance of very high concern on the candidate list of the REACH regulation: Information on safe use of the part affected - www.samsongroup.com > About SAMSON > Environment, Social & Governance > Material Compliance - If a device contains a substance which is listed as being a substance of very high concern on the candidate list of the REACH regulation, this circumstance is indicated on the SAMSON delivery note. - Order-specific declaration of conformity in compliance with Pressure Equipment Directive 2014/68/EU